LewisCWarren/JobPlacement/README.md

 ## Introduction

 During the Last two weeks of the Tech Academy course.
-We work on a a live project, this was a full scale MVC web application for a theatre written in C#.
+We work on a live project, this was a full scale MVC web application for a theater written in C#.
 This opportunity allowed me to get real experience building a full project including debugging, refactoring, and adding new features.
 I had to orient myself to a project that was already in full swing and far bigger than any previous assignment.
 I also had the chance to work on plenty of front-end design.
 Because of the team environment, I also gained practical experience in sprint planning, stand-ups, and proper version control, along with experience in managing merge conflicts.

 Below are descriptions of some of the stories I worked on including code snippets and nav links.